-- The vulnerable adult's name, age, date of birth, home address, and telephone number. - Whether the person making the report is expressing their own concerns or those of someone else. - The nature of the allegation, including dates, times, any special factors, and other relevant information - Make a clear distinction between fact, opinion, and hearsay - A description of any visible bruising or other injuries, and of any indirect signs such as behavioural changes - Details of any witnesses. - The vulnerable adult's account, if it can be given, of what has happened and how any bruising or other injuries occurred - Whether the parents/carers have been contacted; if so, what has been said - Whether anyone else has been consulted; if so, details should be recorded. - If the vulnerable adult was not the person who reported the incident, whether the vulnerable adult has been spoken to.
+- The child's, young person's or vulnerable adult's name, age, date of birth, home address, and telephone number. - Whether the person making the report is expressing their own concerns or those of someone else. - The nature of the allegation, including dates, times, any special factors, and other relevant information - Make a clear distinction between fact, opinion, and hearsay - A description of any visible bruising or other injuries, and of any indirect signs such as behavioural changes - Details of any witnesses. - The child's, young person's or vulnerable adult's account, if it can be given, of what has happened and how any bruising or other injuries occurred - Whether the parents/carers have been contacted; if so, what has been said

+- Whether anyone else has been consulted; if so, details should be recorded. - If the child, young person or vulnerable adult was not the person who reported the incident, whether the child, young person or vulnerable adult has been spoken to.
 What was said? - Whether anyone has been alleged to be the abuser; details should be recorded.